future timeline technology singularity humanity predictions events 2020 2050 2100

 china high speed rail future 2040

 Along with being more energy efficient and cheaper, advances in design and technology boosted train speeds by hundreds of miles per hour, making them competitive with flight schedules in many cases.
-The very fastest routes now included trains traveling at over 1,000 km/h (625 mph).* Maglev routes were expanded significantly, especially along the coast.
+The very fastest routes now included trains travelling at over 1,000 km/h (625 mph).* Maglev routes were expanded significantly, especially along the coast.
 Along with internal connections, plans were formulated to link the Chinese rail system with those of Europe, India, Russia and Japan.
 With such a huge rail network, the cities of China were more closely connected than ever before.
 In a sense, high-speed rail created a 1.2 billion person "single city" effect, with much of the population only a few hours away from each other.*

 Along with growth in commerce, rail has driven - and in turn been driven by - China's unprecedented urbanisation.
 By 2040, over 70% of the population lives in urban areas.* Vast megacities, each with more than 100 million people, have formed out of the gradual merging of smaller metropolises.* The largest examples today are the three main economic zones: the Yangtze River Delta (Shanghai, Nanjing, and Hangzhou), the Pearl River Delta (Guangzhou, Shenzhen, and Hong Kong) and the Bohai Economic Rim (Beijing, Tianjin, and Tangshan).